BC-DS Header (EN)

 The governing state

-Wise Mind is not a trait you have — it is a state you enter.
+Wise Mind is not a trait you have, it is a state you enter.
 The real-time cognitive condition in which a person simultaneously exercises judgment, applies structure, follows process, and accepts the Gamble.
-The UCADE Cycle and the SDA architecture are designed to make this state the structural default — not the heroic exception.
+The architecture is designed to make this state the structural default, not the heroic exception.

 When a person enters the Wise Mind, three things are true simultaneously: they see their own thinking from the outside, they hold the desired future and the current reality without collapsing either into the other, and they commit to a path with full awareness of what is being carried.